-425 Honors French 3 Grades 10, 11, 12 1 Credit
+425 Honors French 3

-Prerequisite: Grade of 85 or above in French 2 Honors or 87 or above in French 2
+Prerequisite: Passing grade in French 2 Honors or French 2

 This advanced level course begins with a review of the essential concepts learned in the first two years.
 This faster-paced course provides for the development and expansion of vocabulary as well as advanced grammatical structures.
 Oral presentations, essays, in-depth readings, and projects are integral to this course.
 Students at this level should be comfortable speaking and participating in the target language.
 Francophone culture is studied through various media and short literary readings by noted Francophone authors.
 This course assists the student to grow in language ability and cultural appreciation.
 It reinforces the foundation already acquired in levels one and two and provides for the development and expansion of vocabulary, useful conversation, and grammatical structures.
 Short oral presentations, essays, and projects are also part of the curriculum.